Huy-Ngo/acanban/docs/source/req/use-case/collab.rst

 Alternative Flow
 """"""""""""""""

-Task is existed
+Task exists
-   In step 4, if the user entered a task that is already existed in task list, the system will display an error message and terminate the operation.
+   In step 4, if the user enters a task that already exists in the task list, the system will display an error message and terminate the operation.

-Missing meta data
+Missing metadata
-   In step 4, if user missed to enter some data, (e.g: deadline for the task), the system will display an alert message.
+   In step 4, if user forgets to enter some data, (e.g: deadline for the task), the system will display an alert message.
 User can either fill in missing fields or cancel the operation.

 Pre-Conditions
 ^^^^^^^^^^^^^^

-User must be Student or Supervisor and be logged in the system before this use case begins.
+User must be Student or Supervisor and has logged in to the system before this use case begins.

 Post-Conditions
 ^^^^^^^^^^^^^^^

-A new tasks is created in task list.
+A new task is created in task list.

 Assign Tasks